Fractured Magic: Chapter Fifteen

 Maebhe peered over the low brick wall, down to the water.
 Maybe the barracks weren’t the only way.
 “Drys, can you fly?
 How many can you carry?”

-Drys grimaced, but said, “Yes, but with the state of my wings, only one at a time.”
+Drys grimaced, but said, “Yes, but with my wings like this, only one at a time.”

-Drys’ grimace grew, looking over the four of them, but they only sighed.
-“I will try.”
-With that, they scooped Ide into their arms and launched them both into the open air, the snap of their wings accompanied by the rushing wind and Ide’s screams.
-Kieran’s eyes widened, watching his fiance go, but he resisted the urge to run to the wall and watch, his gun still steadily trained on the guards.
+Drys’ grimace grew, looking over the four of them, but they only sighed and promised, “I will try.”
+With that, they scooped Íde into their arms and launched them both into the open air, the snap of their wings accompanied by the rushing wind and Íde’s screams.
+Kieran’s eyes widened, watching his fiancée go, but he resisted the urge to run to the wall and watch, his gun still steadily trained on the guards.

-In answer, the woman bared her teeth at him, revealing two sets of sharp fangs.
-Behind her, the Enforcer from before pushed past in a rage, even as she tried grabbing his arm to stop him.
+The woman bared her teeth at him, revealing two sets of sharp fangs.
+Before she could respond, the Enforcer from before pushed past in a rage, even as she tried grabbing his arm to stop him.
 This time, there was no great fight.
-Roman dodged his blade and grabbed his arm, using his own momentum to carry him into a spin that launched him over the side of the bridge.
+Roman dodged the man’s messy swing and grabbed his arm, using his own momentum to carry him into a spin that launched him over the side of the bridge.
 He screamed as he fell, and Maebhe knew she would never forget the sound.

 Trying to take advantage of the chaos, the guard on the prison-side raised his rifle, but Kieran fired a warning shot at his feet.
-“Drop the gun!”
+“Drop it!”
 Kieran called.
 “Over the wall, or I shoot!”

-The guard obediently threw his rifle over the side, right after Roman’s Enforcer, but when Kieran relaxed his arm, lowering the gun, he launched himself through the door into the prison, the heavy door slamming shut behind him before Kieran could get another shot off.
+The guard obediently threw his rifle over the side, right after Roman’s Enforcer.
+When Kieran lowered his gun again, though, the guard launched himself through the door into the prison, the heavy door slamming shut behind him before Kieran could get another shot off.
 He was gone, and it could only be to get reinforcements.
 Who knew how quickly they’d arrive.

 Kieran swore and took a step as if to follow, but Maebhe grabbed his arm.
 “Just wait for Drys!”

-On the other side of the bridge, the maranet woman sprang into action.
-She drew the sword strapped to her back and surged forward, fast as lightning.
-Roman raised his sword to meet her, but instead of charging him, she ducked past and headed for Maebhe instead.
-Only Roman’s speed saved Maebhe; he shifted his weight and launched himself at the woman, slamming her shoulder-first into the bridge wall, making her grunt and nearly drop her sword over the edge.
-But between one moment and the next, a knife appeared in her free hand, and Roman had to push away fast to avoid its blade.
+On the other side of the bridge, the maranet woman also sprang into action.
+She drew the sword strapped to her back and surged forward, as fast as lightning.
+Roman raised his own sword to meet her, but instead of charging him, she ducked past and headed for Maebhe instead.
+Only Roman’s speed saved Maebhe; he shifted his weight and launched himself at the woman, slamming her shoulder-first into the bridge wall and nearly making her drop her sword over the edge.
+She grunted in pain, but between one moment and the next, a knife appeared in her free hand.
+Roman had to push away fast to avoid its blade.

-He couldn’t dodge it entirely.
+Fast as he was, though, he couldn’t dodge it entirely.
 He flung himself to the opposite wall, but he was grimacing by the time he hit it, the cream of his shirt sleeve rapidly turning vivid red.
-The woman followed him, slashing viciously with her knife, a snarl on her face.
-Roman dodged and dodged, but when she brought the blade down in a clean arc toward his heart, he only had time to hold a hand up.
-It pierced through his palm to the other side, but the sacrifice at least stopped the knife’s progress: it stuck, unable to progress, with the tip only an inch from his chest.
-With a pained hiss, Roman used the grip to wrench the knife out of the woman’s hand, though the jerky movement made his expression twist further.
+The woman followed him, slashing with her knife, a snarl on her face.
+Roman dodged each time, but when she brought the blade down in a clean arc toward his heart, he only had time to raise a hand against it.
+It pierced through his palm to the other side, but the sacrifice at least stopped the knife’s progress: it stuck in his hand with the tip less than an inch from his chest.
+Gasping, Roman used the leverage to wrench the knife from the woman’s hand, his expression twisting even further with pain.

-The woman retreated several steps, as if to give him time to recover.
-Maebhe thought it odd, but then she clicked her tongue in disappointment.
-“The last time we met, you didn’t fight back.
+The woman retreated several steps, as if to give Roman time to recover.
+Maebhe thought it odd, but then the woman clicked her tongue disappointedly and said, “The last time we met, you didn’t fight back.
 I see you’re holding back this time, too.
-Won’t you give it your all?”
+Why won’t you give it your all?”

 Roman smiled as he pulled the blade out of his hand.
-It wasn’t one of his cheerful, fake smiles; it was dark and twisted.
+It wasn’t one of his cheerful, fake smiles; it was dark and twisted and made Maebhe shiver.
 “If I gave it my all, Bellona, you’d be dead in seconds.”

 “It’s Evelyne!” the woman snapped, charging him again.